Low-Light Image and Video Enhancement: A Comprehensive Survey and Beyond: Introduction

 \section{Introduction}

 Images are often captured under sub-optimal illumination conditions.
-Due to environmental factors (e.g., poor lightening, incorrect beam angle) or technical constraints (e.g., small ISO, short exposure) \cite{li2021low}, these images often have deteriorated features, and low contrast (See Fig. \ref{fig:header}), which not only deteriorate the low-level perceptual quality but also degrade the high-level vision tasks such as object detection \cite{loh2019getting}, semantic segmentation \cite{wang2022sfnet}, and depth estimation \cite{lamba2020harnessing}.
+Due to environmental factors (e.g., poor lightening, incorrect beam angle) or technical constraints (e.g., small ISO, short exposure)~\cite{li2021low}, these images could have deteriorated features, and low contrast (Shown in Fig. \ref{fig:header}), which not only deteriorate the low-level perceptual quality but also degrade the high-level vision tasks such as object detection~\cite{loh2019getting}, semantic segmentation~\cite{wang2022sfnet}, and depth estimation~\cite{lamba2020harnessing}.

 The aforesaid problem can be addressed in a logical manner from the camera side.
 The brightness of the images will undoubtedly improve with higher ISO and exposure.
-However, boosting ISO causes noise, whereas prolonged exposure produces motion blur \cite{cheng2016learning}, which makes the images look even worse.
+However, boosting ISO causes noise, whereas prolonged exposure produces motion blur~\cite{cheng2016learning}, which makes the images look even worse.
 The other viable option is to enhance the visual appeal of low-light images using image editing tools like Photoshop or Lightroom.
-However, both tools demand artistic taste and take a long time on large datasets.
+But both tools demand artistic taste and take a long time on large datasets.

-Unlike the camera and software approaches which demand manual efforts, low-light image enhancement (LLIE) aims to automatically improve the visibility of images taken in low-light conditions.
-It is an active research field that is related to various system-level applications, such as visual surveillance \cite{yang2019coarse}, autonomous driving \cite{li2021deep}, unmanned aerial vehicle \cite{samanta2018log}, photography \cite{yuan2007image}, remote sensing \cite{campbell2011introduction}, microscopic imaging \cite{pepperkok2006high}, and underwater imaging \cite{li2019underwater}.
+Contrasting with camera and software approaches that require manual efforts, Low-Light Image Enhancement (LLIE) is designed to autonomously enhance the visibility of images captured in low-light conditions.
+It is an active research field that is related to various system-level applications, such as visual surveillance~\cite{yang2019coarse}, autonomous driving~\cite{li2021deep}, unmanned aerial vehicle~\cite{samanta2018log}, photography~\cite{yuan2007image}, remote sensing~\cite{campbell2011introduction}, microscopic imaging~\cite{pepperkok2006high}, and underwater imaging~\cite{li2019underwater}.